 While Spotlight is not legally required to establish a disciplinary committee, it has been done voluntarily to increase the safety for Spotlight and its listed companies.
 With a disciplinary committee, Spotlight’s companies and members will have their cases reviewed before any action is taken as a result of regulatory breaches.

 The Disciplinary Committee is an autonomous body that makes its decisions wholly independent of Spotlight.
-The Disciplinary Committee is comprised of several of Sweden’s leading attorneys and experts in securities law.
-The Disciplinary Committee has a chairman and three members.
+The Disciplinary Committee consists of several of Sweden’s leading attorneys and experts in securities law.
+The Disciplinary Committee has a chairman and five members.

 Björn Wendleby is the Chairman of the Disciplinary Committee.
 He has previously worked at the SFSA and has years of experience from the Swedish judicial system, including as an Associate Judge of Appeal.
 He also served as a special investigator in the implementation of the EU’s rules on prospectuses in 2004.
 Björn Wendleby is a founder and partner at Harvest, a legal firm specializing in finance law.

 Stefan Johansson is the Deputy Chairman of the Disciplinary Committee.
 He has previously worked at the Ministry of Finance and the Department of Justice and has several years of experience from the Swedish judicial system, including as an Associate Judge of Appeal.
 Stefan has served as special inquiry officer and expert in various state inquiries and is, since 2016, a member of the Supreme Court.

 Björn Kristiansson is a member of the Disciplinary Committee.
 Björn is a lawyer and has more than 20 years experience from corporate and stock law, he is one of the most preeminent in the field.
 Björn is often in public investigations as an expert and is an executive member in the Swedish Corporate Governance Board.
 Björn is a partner at Kanter Law Firm.